LibFewShot: A Comprehensive Library for Few-shot Learning: Evaluation Settings and LibFewShot

-\paragraph{Backbone Architectures.} Following the literature~\cite{snell2017prototypical,lee2019meta,ChenLKWH19}, we adopt three different embedding backbones from shallow to deep, \emph{i.e.,} \textit{Conv64F}, \textit{ResNet12} and \textit{ResNet18}.
+\textbf{Backbone Architectures.} Following the literature~\cite{snell2017prototypical,lee2019meta,ChenLKWH19}, we adopt three different embedding backbones from shallow to deep, \emph{i.e.,} \textit{Conv64F}, \textit{ResNet12} and \textit{ResNet18}.
 Specifically, Conv64F contains four convolutional blocks, each of which consists of a convolutional (Conv) layer, a batch-normalization (BN) layer, a ReLU/LeakyReLU layer and a max-pooling (MP) layer, where the numbers of filters of these blocks are $\{64,64,64,64\}$.
 ResNet12 consists of four residual blocks, each of which further contains three convolutional blocks (each is built as Conv-BN-ReLU-MP) along with a skip connection layer, where the numbers of filters of these blocks are $\{64,160,320,640\}$.
-ResNet18 is the standard unchanged architecture used in~\cite{he2016deep}.
+ResNet18 is the standard architecture used in~\cite{he2016deep}.
 One important difference between ResNet12 and ResNet18 is that ResNet12 uses Dropblock~\cite{GhiasiLL18_Dropblock} in each residual block, while ResNet18 does not.
-Note that, in Table~\ref{Table1}, the numbers of filters of ResNet12$^\dagger$ are $\{64,96,128,256\}$, Conv64F$^\dagger$ has five Conv blocks, and Conv64F$^\ddagger$ uses low-level features.
+Note that, in Table~\ref{Table1}, the numbers of filters of ResNet12$^\dagger$ are $\{64,96,128,256\}$; Conv64F$^\dagger$ has five Conv blocks; and Conv64F$^\ddagger$ uses additional low-level features.

-\paragraph{Evaluation Protocols.} Because prior work~\cite{vinyals2016matching,snell2017prototypical,sung2018learning,ye2020few} evaluate the models on different numbers of sampled tasks (\emph{e.g.,} $600$, $1000$ or $10000$) from the test set, which may potentially introduce high variances.
-Therefore, in this paper, we control the evaluation setting for all methods, evaluate them on $2000$ sampled tasks and repeat this process five times, \emph{i.e.,} a total of $10000$ tasks.
+\textbf{Evaluation Protocols.} Following the prior works~\cite{vinyals2016matching,snell2017prototypical,sung2018learning}, in this paper, we control the evaluation setting for all methods, evaluate them on $600$ sampled tasks and repeat this process five times, \emph{i.e.,} a total of $3000$ tasks.
 The top-1 mean accuracy will be reported.
-In addition, early work~\cite{vinyals2016matching,snell2017prototypical,sung2018learning} generally use raw evaluation, \emph{i.e.,} directly resizing the test image into $84\times 84$ for evaluation, while the recent work~\cite{ChenLKWH19,ye2020few,yang2021free} has tried single center crop evaluation like the generic image classification~\cite{he2016deep}.
+In addition, early works~\cite{vinyals2016matching,snell2017prototypical,sung2018learning} generally use raw evaluation, \emph{i.e.,} directly resizing the test image into $84\times 84$ for evaluation, while the recent work~\cite{ChenLKWH19,ye2020few,yang2021free} has tried single center crop evaluation like the generic image classification~\cite{he2016deep}.
 To make the comparison more fair and can adapt to future development, we follow the latest setting to use the single center crop evaluation.